Friday, June 12, 2015

 Kitchen Science: Density Cake

-You'll excuse me, I hope, if this reads as a bit scattered today, but I bolted awake this morning to a phone call telling me that Will's chicks were at the post office waiting for us!
+You'll excuse me, I hope, if this reads as a bit scattered today, but I bolted awake before dawn this morning to a phone call telling me that the big kid's chicks were at the post office waiting for us!

 The kids and I took a field trip to the fire station a few months ago, and during that trip a firefighter lectured us on the importance of middle-of-the-night fire drills, because when people are awakened from a sound sleep, they awake confused.